MickalSpeller/Azure-Project-Gamma-Azure-Firewall/README.md

-# Secure Hub-and-Spoke Network with Azure Firewall (Azure Project)
+# Secure Hub-and-Spoke Network with Azure Firewall

 This project demonstrates a secure **hub-and-spoke network topology** in Azure with a centrally managed **Azure Firewall** used to inspect and control traffic.
 It is designed to reinforce key concepts with Azure Firewalls and cloud security.